john-cd/rust_howto/bk/src/categories/memory-management/memory_allocation.md

 [![slab][c-slab-badge]][c-slab] [![slab-crates.io][c-slab-crates.io-badge]][c-slab-crates.io] [![slab-github][c-slab-github-badge]][c-slab-github] [![slab-lib.rs][c-slab-lib.rs-badge]][c-slab-lib.rs]{{hi:slab}}{{hi:slab}}{{hi:Allocator}}{{hi:No_std}} [![cat-data-structures][cat-data-structures-badge]][cat-data-structures]{{hi:Data structures}} [![cat-memory-management][cat-memory-management-badge]][cat-memory-management]{{hi:Memory management}} [![cat-no-std][cat-no-std-badge]][cat-no-std]{{hi:No standard library}}

-`slab` provides pre-allocated storage for a single data type.
+[`slab`][c-slab]⮳{{hi:slab}} provides pre-allocated storage for a single data type.
 If many values of a single type are being allocated, it can be more efficient to pre-allocate the necessary storage.
 Since the size of the type is uniform, memory fragmentation can be avoided.
 Storing, clearing, and lookup operations become very cheap.

 While `slab` may look like other Rust collections, it is not intended to be used as a general purpose collection.
-The primary difference between `slab` and `Vec` is that `slab` returns the key when storing the value.
+The primary difference between `slab` and `Vec` is that [`slab`][c-slab]⮳{{hi:slab}} returns the key when storing the value.

 It is important to note that keys may be reused.
 In other words, once a value associated with a given key is removed from a slab, that key may be returned from future calls to insert.